-- 15.1.3 In light of the evidence set out in the HNA, the extent of Local Plan site allocations and planning permissions in Hatfield Peverel, there is no need for this NDP update to allocate further sites for residential development in Hatfield Peverel to meet the identified local housing requirement.
-NDP Policy HPB1 positively supports the development of sites allocated in the Local Plan and with extant planning permission, ensuring development can take place in the area to meet the identified housing requirement. - 15.1.4 Through this approach, and in accordance with the conclusions of the recent High Court Judgement Thurston Parish Council v Mid Suffolk District Council from 18th February 2022, this NDP update has a sufficiently positive strategy towards supporting growth in the area to ensure that, where necessary in the future, the requirements of NPPF paragraph 14(b)(38) have been sufficiently met without the need to allocate additional new development sites within the Plan.
+15.1.5 In light of the evidence set out in the HNA, the extent of Local Plan site allocations and planning permissions in Hatfield Peverel, and BDC's current FYHLS position, there is no need for this NDP update to allocate further sites for residential development in Hatfield Peverel to meet the identified local housing requirement.
+NDP Policy HPB1 positively supports the development of sites allocated in the Local Plan and with extant planning permission, ensuring development can take place in the area to meet the identified housing requirement.

-37 The draft Braintree District Local Plan was submitted in 2017.
+36 The draft Braintree District Local Plan was submitted in 2017.